victorbondaruk/access/UPGRADE.md

 #### Authentication Views

-Jetstream 2.0's Inertia stack uses Vue based authentication pages.
+Access 2.0's Inertia stack uses Vue based authentication pages.
 In order to use the new Vue based authentication pages, you will need to publish them using the `vendor:publish` Artisan command:

     php artisan vendor:publish --tag=jetstream-inertia-auth-pages

-Or, if you wish to to continue to render your Blade based authentication views in Jetstream 2.x, you should add the following code to the `boot` method of your application's `JetstreamServiceProvider` class:
+Or, if you wish to to continue to render your Blade based authentication views in Access 2.x, you should add the following code to the `boot` method of your application's `AccessServiceProvider` class:

 ```php
 use Illuminate\Http\Request;